Welcome to Sydney Gut Clinic

 Find out why this may be a sign of an underlying gastrointestinal condition

-A burning sensation in the throat could happen due to several reasons, like an infection in the oesophagus or postnasal drip.
+A burning throat could happen due to several reasons, like an infection in the oesophagus or postnasal drip.

 Usually, this sensation in the throat is not a major cause for concern but if it’s persistent and the pain becomes worse over time, you may need to pay a visit to a gastrointestinal specialist.